 Note: Windows builds must have TPM_WINDOWS defined.

-Hardware TPM development requires the Windows 10 SDK, available here: https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk

 After building, run the regression test against a running simulator.
 The Windows version takes about 15 minutes.

 The Windows script assumes that typical command line tools such as touch and diff are installed.
 A typical download location is